solygambas/devops-projects/README.md

 - skipping workflows with `[skip ci]` in commit message.
 - working with artifacts and job outputs.
 - caching dependencies.
+- running jobs and steps conditionally.
+- running jobs with a matrix.
+- re-using workflows.

 ## Node/Express Project